The benefits of real assets in retirement plans

 • For the sponsor seeking to minimize menu clutter, a single real assets option can provide a streamlined solution that encourages sensible asset class diversification.

 • For participants, access to real assets may help to increase confidence in their ability to achieve their financial goals at a time of uncertainty for stocks and bonds.
-In our view, portfolios that are actively managed may provide an important advantage in achieving sufficient growth potential.
+In our view, active management of portfolios may provide an important advantage in achieving sufficient growth potential

 Real assets are the structures and raw materials that allow for a productive economy—the properties where you live, work and shop; the infrastructure assets that provide power and water or enable transportation and communication; and basic natural resources such as food and heating oil.
 These tangible assets typically come early in the supply chain and tend to be sensitive to changes in inflation—either driving inflation themselves (as higher energy prices do) or given cash flows and asset values that may have direct or indirect links to inflation.